VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Set the Scala Native garbage collector (immix by default): immix, commix, boehm, none

+### `--native-target-triple`

+`SHOULD have` per Scala Runner specification

+Set a target triple to which Scala Native can cross-compile

 ### `--native-clang`

 `IMPLEMENTATION specific` per Scala Runner specification